fj11j/Aged-Instagram-Jacker/README.md

 4. Enter your proxies into proxies.txt

-5. Open check_emails_-_webhooks.py
+5. Open check_emails_-_webhooks.py in any type of IDE

+6. Go to line 18 and add your discord webhook

+7. Open check_emails_-_webhooks.py

-6. Enter the amount of threads (7-12 is recommended based on your proxies)
+8. Enter the amount of threads (7-12 is recommended based on your proxies)

-7. Wait for it to finish!!
+9. Wait for it to finish!!

 API#1337 if any problems!!